revotesha/german-to-english-transformer/README.md

 Once the path is set, proceed as described above.

-Note that `train.py` will save the trained model inside the `models` folder, and `evaluate.py` will save ROUGE score results in the `results` folder.
+Note that `train.py` will save the trained model inside the `models` folder, and `evaluate.py` will save ROUGE scores and a sample of translation results in the `results` folder.

+You can also run the code within `transformers.ipynb`, but this notebook is not very clean or well documented.
+It was mostly for experimentation.

 ## Configuration
 The data paths and hyperparameters are configured in `scripts/modeling/config.yaml` and can be modified as necessary.
 After running `train.py`, the `model_name` in the config file will point to the latest trained model.